 Nobel winning author Jose Saramago has a talent to turn even the simplest of subjects to a surrealist experimentation.
-This series features three books of the kind.
+This self-promotional series features three books of the kind.
 Blindness, where a plague of white blindness sweeps the city, All the Names, where a government worker becomes obsessed with a anonymous woman on file; and Death with Interuptions, where death no longer occurs in one town.
 In all these book jackets, ordinary everyday items are treated in such a way that the items lose meaning as individual objects and start to have a meaning as a whole in surreal format.

 Mermaid Inn calls themselves the casually sophisticated urban fish shack of the East Village, and rightfully so.
-The concept for the identity was envisioned while thinking about the beach - how many people write names of themselves and loved ones by writing on sand or arranging pebbles.
+This self-promotional concept for the identity was envisioned while thinking about the beach - how many people write names of themselves and loved ones by writing on sand or arranging pebbles.
 With this idea, the logo was decided to be made with pebbles on black sand, as many black sand beaches around the world.
 In addition to the logo, the coaster features a M made in pebbles for Mermaid inn, and the check presenter also has black sand in it with seashells.
 The check presenter was intended to be a message in a bottle.
 When presented to the customers, the check goes in a clip underneath the cork, and the lid can be used to hold cash and cards.

 La Vie Boheme

 La Vie Boheme is a song with lyrics written by Jonathan Larson in the musical Rent.
 The song is about bohemianism, and the type of people that lived in the alphabet city of Manhattan in the 1980s.
 It lists a lot of the ideas and trends of the time.
-To best celebrate the energetic, enthusiastic lyrics, the book was created with corresponding photography and various weights of the typeface United.
+To best celebrate the energetic, enthusiastic lyrics, this self-promotional book was created with corresponding photography and various weights of the typeface United.
 The final book was printed on 32lb Milkweed paper and bound in accordion style.
 The book was exhibited in the 2012 ADC show.